pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 ![The User Details page](./img/self-hosted-pomerium/user-details-page.png)

 Awesome!
-You’ve successfully configured Pomerium to run in a Compute Engine VM instance running Debian.
+You've successfully configured Pomerium to run in a Compute Engine VM instance running Debian.

 ## Summary

 If you got this far, then you learned how to successfully run Pomerium in a VM!

 This means your Pomerium instance is hosted in a private network.
-Because you have a domain with a wildcard DNS record that points to your VM’s _public_ IPv4 address, you can now configure Pomerium to run an **automated certificate management environment** (ACME) with Autocert.
+Because you have a domain with a wildcard DNS record that points to your VM's _public_ IPv4 address, you can now configure Pomerium to run an **automated certificate management environment** (ACME) with Autocert.

-This setting will secure connections between Pomerium and the upstream service, and it’s the final piece you need to self-host a production-ready Pomerium deployment.
+This setting will secure connections between Pomerium and the upstream service, and it's the final piece you need to self-host a production-ready Pomerium deployment.

 **Next up**: [Production Certificates With Autocert](/docs/get-started/fundamentals/production-certificates)